INSPIRE. ENGAGE. ENTERTAIN.

 WHAT I DID

 Producer- Director Rob Garver had an incredible subject in telling the story of film critic Pauline Kael, 43 gorgeously lit interviews with contemporary film luminaries such as Quentin Tarantino, David O'Russell, Paul Schrader, James Toback, Greil Marcus, Philip Lopate and Molly Haskell all waxing poetic about the influence and impact of the work of Pauline Kael, He had a vision, but hadn't yet nailed the story structure.
 We talked in detail about what kind of story he wanted to tell, who he identified as his target audience, the emotional throughline and the impact he wanted to make with his film.
-We're working now to build a film that gives you an intimate view inside the contradictions, controversies and pathos of the woman and writing of Pauline Kael as well as tells a story that celebrates the indelible mark made by one of the world's most important and artful voices in film criticism.
+Here'sa peek at music and culture critic Greil Marcus speaking on the force of Pauline Kael's writing.

 THE CRITERION COLLECTION